-Cryptocurrency exchange Coinbase’s listing on Nasdaq at $86bn pushed bitcoin to an all time high of $65 000 BTC to USD.
-Other cryptocurrencies, or altcoins, such as ether and dogecoin have also seen all-time highs alongside stellar prices for blockchain-based digital assets such as non-fungible tokens.
+Cryptocurrency exchange Coinbase’s listing on Nasdaq at $86bn pushed bitcoin to an all time high of $65,000 BTC to USD in February 2021.
+Other cryptocurrencies, or altcoins, such as ether and dogecoin have also seen all-time highs alongside stellar prices for blockchain-based digital assets such as non-fungible tokens (NFTs).

 Bitcoin’s extreme volatility is often cited as a reason not to invest, but this is a nascent ascent class, and as such, its volatility is understandable.
 However, with speculative alternative investments such as these you probably shouldn’t be playing with the house money anyway – you should only invest with what you can afford to lose.

 Indeed, on seeing the unprecedented flows into and returns from the asset class, the UK Financial Conduct Authority (FCA) issued a warning to investors on 11 January 2021 that they could lose some or all of their money investing in bitcoin.

 The FCA is concerned that consumers may not be protected from money laundering given the incomplete regulatory framework for cryptoassets; the price volatility puts consumers at risk of extreme losses; the complexity of the products, particularly with crypto-derivatives, make it difficult for consumers to fully understand the risks; and there may be liquidity issues when trying to convert crypto back to cash.

 Nonetheless, while the regulator is right to defend consumers and market integrity, the aforementioned recent developments means the asset class is undoubtedly professionalising.
 It is also slowly becoming a more generally accepted means of payment.
 Companies such as PayPal allowing for payment in bitcoins and altcoins will only accelerate this.